Men with eating disorders

 - Men working in a job or profession in which an idealised body image is very dominant.
 Male models, actors, and general entertainers seem to be at higher risk than the general population.

-We welcome men at Newbridge House, where we provide comprehensive treatment programmes to meet individual needs.
+At Schoen Clinic, we don't discriminate.
+We welcome men at our leading eating disorder clinics and hospitals across the UK, where we provide comprehensive treatment programmes to meet individual needs.
 If patients require an individual programme of outpatient treatment, we can structure treatment around individual needs and commitments, offering evening appointments, for example.

-Young men aged 14 to 17 may be assessed for our inpatient programme for adolescents, tailored to the needs of young people with eating disorders.
-However, we are not able to admit men over the age of 17 for inpatient services.
+At Schoen Clinic Newbridge, young men aged 14 to 17 may be assessed for our inpatient programme for adolescents, tailored to the needs of young people with eating disorders.
+Whilst we are unable to admit men over the age of 17 for inpatient services, we have a dedicated team of specialists available in our outpatient service for young people (12-25 years) to ensure all young people have access to the essential treatment needed to combat eating disorders.